 Before unveiling all the virtues of fiber, it can be valuable to know that there are many reasons why it’s particularly valuable to someone dealing with blood sugar conditions (e.g. hypoglycemia, pre-diabetic, or diabetic.)
 To begin with, fiber increases the amount of necessary chewing time and thus allows the satiety mechanism to communicate a sense of fullness at the appropriate time!
 Fiber also slows the rate of glucose entering the bloodstream, which reduces blood sugar spikes, a very critical factor to weight loss, and overcoming insulin resistance.
 Fiber also plays a vital role in shifting the balance of intestinal flora to one that reduces sugar cravings!
 Fabulous, eh?

 There are some components found in some soluble fibers that feed the good flora that in turn helps up break down food and keep a strong immune system, called inulin, and FOS or GOS.
-These compounds also helps the good bacteria thrive in our intestines, and makes it harder for the harmful bacteria to take hold.
-In turn we get a system that becomes better at actually creating energy (!), absorbing minerals, and eliminating toxins!
-FOS and inulin are abundant in jerusalem artichokes, burdock root, chicory, dandelion root, leeks, onions and asparagus.
+These compounds also help the good bacteria thrive in our intestines, and makes it harder for the harmful bacteria to take hold.
+In turn, we get a system that becomes better at actually creating energy (!), absorbing minerals, and eliminating toxins!
+FOS and inulin are abundant in Jerusalem artichokes, burdock root, chicory, dandelion root, leeks, onions, and asparagus.

 This short introduction to the immense world fiber and its benefits will hopefully inspire your next round of whole beans, or seeds, or nuts, or veggies.
 Blend up some seeds and put into a hot drink, or oatmeal, or soup.
 Eat the skin and rind of the fruit.
 Experiment with what works for you!
 You know you’re worth it.
 Let the humble fiber, enrich, and nourish you!